Q. Is it safe to travel on a coach?

 Q. How are you protecting your staff, such as drivers?

 A. Keeping everybody as safe as possible is our absolute priority.
-We’re issuing face coverings and face visors to ourdrivers, along with aprons, gloves and hand sanitiser. .
+We’re issuing face coverings and other PPE to our drivers.
 Other measures include additional cleaning of key touch points and, displaying guidelines on social distancing.

 Q I’m a wheelchair user.
 Can I still travel on your coach even though you’ve limited the capacity?